|

 provide the following information:

-Because storage resources on the cs
+Since storage resources on the CS

 server are limited, each student account is allocated a limited amount of disk